princecodesprojects/ToDo-Application/README.md

-Open the the Project folder in InteliJIDE
+Open the the Project folder in InteliJIDE;

 Run the application